Beyond the Excel ROUND Function

 Create the ROUNDUP function with the formula structure or syntax of:

 When would you use the ROUNDDOWN function?
 Imagine that you are a small business owner that is using Microsoft Excel to track the number of vacation hours earned by employees based on the number of hours that they have worked.
-With this function, you insure that an employee does not receive more vacation than they have earned.
+With this function, you ensure that an employee does not receive more vacation than they have earned.
 Now, if you are the employee, you might want to keep this idea to yourself <grin>.

 Create the ROUNDDOWN function with: